 Angioplasty is a procedure to widen blocked or narrow arteries in the heart.
 It is usually performed on people with angina or who have had a heart attack.

 After the procedure, the blood flow through the affected arteries improves in most people and helps to relieves or reduces symptoms of angina such as chest pains.

-We understand that symptoms such as chest pain or a diagnosis of angina may cause you worry and stress.
+We understand that symptoms such as chest pain or a diagnosis of angina or coronary heart disease may cause you worry and stress.
 Our professional, highly-qualified and caring staff are here for you every step of the way.